 - Sentry: Best for personalized service

 - The Hartford: Best for owner operators looking for a sound and ethical insurer

-Progressive: Best for discounted coverage
+Progressive: Best Overall and for discounted coverage

 Progressive may seem like a less than serious company because of its ongoing series of commercials featuring Flo.
 You might feel concerned about entrusting your truck and business to the insurer.